 Is your head spinning over the difference?
 Don’t let the terminology get to you.
-In its most basic form, a reference page, works cited and bibliography are all a page at the end of your paper where you cite the sources that made your essay awesome.
-Learn when to use a reference, bibliography or works cited along with how they’re different.
+In its most basic form, a reference page, works cited and bibliography are all a page (or pages) at the end of your paper where you cite the sources that made your essay awesome.
+Learn when to use a reference, bibliography or works cited, along with how they’re different.

 Time for a Bibliography

 Knowing when to use a bibliography is all about style.
 Chicago, Turabian and Oxford use a bibliography page to cite all the references used within the essay, scholarly article or thesis.
 A bibliography will not only list all the references that were used in the article, but it might also include those that were used as background information as well.